 Most cakes, cookies, muffins, and scones are all made from the same ingredients: flour, sugar, butter, salt, eggs, chemical leaveners (whether baking soda and/or baking powder), milk, etc. Yet even though most baked goods contain the same basic ingredients, you can combine them in different amounts and in different ways to make a cake instead of muffins, or a quick bread instead of a cookie.

-There are many ways you can combine basic baking ingredients to achieve the desired results, and those results aren't just dependent on the recipe in front of you, but also your baking techniques and mixing methods.
+There are many ways you can combine basic baking ingredients to achieve the desired results, and those results aren't just dependent on the recipe in front of you, but also on your baking techniques and mixing methods.

-The muffin method, also known as the two bowl method, is the technique you would use to make muffins (duh!), but also quick breads, and even pancakes.
+The muffin method, also known as the two-bowl method, is the technique you would use to make muffins (duh!), but also quick breads, and even pancakes.
 This is the easiest mixing method you can use.
 For the muffin method, you use two bowls:

-- All your dry ingredients go in one bowl, so the flour, chemical leaveners, salt, spices, and even the sugar, and they are all whisked together
+- All your dry ingredients go in one bowl, so the flour, chemical leaveners, salt, spices, and even the sugar, and are all whisked together

 - All your wet ingredients go in a separate bowl, usually eggs, milk (or an acidic dairy product, like buttermilk, sour cream, or yogurt), vanilla extract, and oil (or melted butter).